crytic/building-secure-contracts/program-analysis/echidna/how-to-test-a-property.md

 ## Summary: Testing a property

-The following summarizes the run of echidna on our example:
+The following summarizes the run of Echidna on our example:

 ```Solidity
      contract TestToken is Token{